bloomberg/container-timing/readme.md

 - `name` - Returns `image-paint` for images and text-paint` for text.
 This data will come from the most recent paint entry within this container.
 - `naturalHeight` - Always returns 0 for now as this is for image elements
 - `naturalWidth` - Always returns 0 for now as this is for image elements
-- `intersectionRect` - Currently not supported so will return `null`
+- `intersectionRect` - The smallest rectangle covering the sub elements painted
+- `size` - The size of the painted rectangle within this container returned as the area (width \* height).
 - `startTime` - Returns the start time of the first paint within this container, once this value is set it does not change, even if there are subsequent entries later on.
 - `element` - An Element representing the element we are returning information about.
 - `id` - A string which is the `id` of the element